bekiindrewind/laurens-list/SECURITY.md

 - ✅ All API calls use sanitized inputs
 - ✅ `encodeURIComponent()` used for URL parameters

-**Note**: External API responses (book/movie titles, descriptions) are displayed but come from trusted sources.
-For enhanced security, consider escaping all external API data before displaying.
+**Note**: ✅ External API data is now escaped before displaying via `innerHTML` for enhanced security protection.

 ## Security Best Practices